ciuliene/kubernetes_tools/README.md

 | ------- | --------------------------------------- | ---------------------------------------------------------- |
 | Bash    | Execute a bash shell in a container     | `kubectl exec <pod> --stdin --tty shell-demo -- /bin/bash` |
 | Log     | Get the log of a container in real-time | `kubectl logs <pod>`                                       |

+Other useful features are:

+- Set the current K8S context (if there are more than one):
+- Set the the number of replicas of a deployment (deployment scaling)

 ## Usage